 In her capacities as parent and counsel, Ellen Babbitt has worked to increase technological and therapy support for children with hearing loss.
 She has previously led the FHSR Board as Co-Chair and held the position of Board Secretary.

-HEATHER BENNETT, MBA - VICE-CHAIR
+HEATHER BENNETT, MBA - CO-CHAIR

 Heather H. Bennett received an MBA from the University of Illinois and has over twenty years of experience in Marketing and Brand Management.
 Ms. Bennett’s vast marketing experience includes a keen insight on Social Media campaigns across multiple platforms that drive results for clients of her consulting business, Creative Brand Coach.
 Ms. Bennett currently serves as the Vice-Chair for FHSR and spearheaded the FHSR Social Media plan including the FHSR Blog inception along with Instagram, Twitter and Facebook cross-marketing plans to drive an increased awareness of pediatric hearing loss.
 This laser focused strategic marketing strategy allows FHSR to reach more children and families who are living with pediatric hearing loss.
 Ms. Bennett also brings to the Board her passion as a mother of a daughter born with hearing loss who has received cochlear implants.
 She is the Board Co-Chair, a key member of the Community Outreach Committee, an advocate for all deaf/hard of hearing children, and a liaison to the FHSR Associate Board.